 Part 2 of the Strategy identifies a strategic approach for prioritising future track upgrades, expansions and connections.
 Spatial maps have been used to identify future priorities.
 These priority projects will be driven by Council as funding allows.
-This approach will allow Council to achieve maximum benefit with existing budgets.
 In some cases they may also be considered high priority to members of the community, and individuals or groups may play a role in bringing projects forward through taking a lead role in trail planning and obtaining funding.

 The Strategy also acknowledges the potential for adhoc projects to be proposed.
-These are most likely to be raised by individual/s or community groups and be in relation to local opportunities and desires; as such they may not be captured in the strategy or they may not be identified as high priority.
+These are most likely to be raised by individual/s or community groups and be in relation to local opportunities and desires; as such they may not be captured in the strategy.
 The roles of Council and the community will vary depending on whether a project has been strategically identified as a priority and Council has the budget to drive it.